• Link to Youtube

 • Share by Mail

-Vladimir Lenin (1870–1924) was a Russian revolutionary, politician, and Marxist theorist.
-He led the Bolshevik Party to power in the 1917 October Revolution and became the first head of government of the Soviet Union.
-Lenin's ideas profoundly influenced the global communist movement.
+Vladimir Ilyich Lenin (1870–1924) was a Russian politician, revolutionary, and Marxist theorist.
+He played a central role in the October Revolution of 1917 and was the first head of the Soviet Union.
+Lenin significantly shaped the global communist movement.

 G. K. Chesterton Quote on Liberty and Tyranny – The Truth Revealed!